 2011-12: Allen made his NHL debut – appearing briefly in one playoff game for the Blues – and handled the bulk of the goaltending for AHL Peoria following the trade of veteran Ben Bishop to the Ottawa Senators organization.
 Allen saw his only NHL action in Game 5 of the Blues series with Los Angeles, replacing starter Brian Elliott in the third period during a St. Louis power play so that St. Louis would not have to use a timeout.
 He did not see any shots in 1:07 minutes of action before Elliott went back in net.
 In 38 games with Peoria he was 13-20-2 with 1 shutout and had a 2.93 goals against and .915 save percentage.
 The Rivermen missed the AHL playoffs after finishing fourth in the Midwest Division.

-He displays excellent lateral movement and strong positional play.
-Allen is always on his toes and moves quickly between the pipes.
+Allen displays excellent lateral movement and strong positional play.
+He is always on his toes and moves quickly between the pipes.
 He’s great at moving the puck, feeding the puck to open defenders to quickly spur on the attack.
-He’s also strong at controlling the puck when he makes a save, limiting rebounds and keeping square to the shooter.
-Vulnerable up high.
+Allen is also strong at controlling the puck when he makes a save, limiting rebounds and keeping square to the shooter.
+He has at times been vulnerable up high.